epfllibrary/zotero-course/08-advanced-features.md

 2. Open Zotero and go to Preferences > Sync

 3. From this pane, you can change your synchronisation settings.

-First, make sure data syncing is set up.
+Make sure data syncing is set up.
 You will need to have a Zotero account for this.

 4. From the same pane, you can choose which file storage to use.

-Choose "WebDAV"
+Choose "WebDAV", as shown below.

 ![](https://i.imgur.com/CFOqceH.png)